 To configure the Paypal IPN to point to the QLM License Server.

-- In the Profile menu, select My Selling Tools
+- In the Settings menu, select Account Settings

-- In the Getting paid and managing my risk section, click Instant payment notifications / update
+- In the Notifications section, locate the Instant payment notifications section

 - Click Choose IPN Settings